-An interesting variant to the 'Circle of Fifths/Fourths' is the 'Coltrane Circle', created by saxophonist John Coltrane (perhaps based on Nicolas Slominksy's Thesaurus of scales and musical patterns?) and was used by Yusef Lateef for his work "Repository of Scales and Melodic Patterns".
+An interesting variant to the 'Circle of Fifths/Fourths' is the 'Coltrane Circle', created by saxophonist John Coltrane (perhaps influenced and based on the Joseph Schillinger System of Musical Composition and/or Nicolas Slominksy's Thesaurus of scales and musical patterns?) and was used by Yusef Lateef for his work "Repository of Scales and Melodic Patterns".

 What might be good to make note of, is that it isn't clear when exactly Coltrane drew the circle and why.
 Did he use it to work out a particular composition?
 Did he try to find a new approach for his solos in that period?
 Perhaps it was during his explorations of Indian music in the 60s?
 I haven't been able to find any clear sources that can provide a clear answer to those questions.

 In the drawing (on the left) there are a couple of sharps notated, they have been replaced by Corey Mwamba with their enharmonic equivalents (C♯ = D♭ and F♯ = G♭) in his drawings.

 The circles above might seem a bit odd, but if we "simplify" the circle things become a lot clearer.